DeepTrackAI/DeepTrack2/README.md

 ### Documentation

-The detailed documentation of DeepTrack 2.0 is available at the following link:
+The detailed documentation of DeepTrack 2.0 is available at the following link: https://deeptrack-20.readthedocs.io/en/latest/
-**ADD LINK**

 ## Funding
 This work was supported by the ERC Starting Grant ComplexSwimmers (Grant No. 677511).